pnorman411/MechaCar_Statistical_Analysis/README.md

 The preceding output indicates that vehicle length and ground clearance provide a non-random amount of variance to the mpg values since their p-values were 2.60e-12 and 5.21e-08, which were significantly smaller than the assumed significance level.

 The slope of the linear model is not considered zero since the p-value is 5.35e-11, therefore rejecting the null hypothesis.
-The relationship between the variables and mpg is not random chance.
+The relationship between the variables and mpg is not random chance and are statistically different.

 The linear model predicts mpg of MechaCar prototypes effectively since the r-squared value is 0.7149 which indicates a strong correlation.